REMOVING THE THINGS THAT OFFEND

 The Sin in the Churches

 Judah’s sin is engraved with an iron tool, inscribed with a flint point, on the tablets of their hearts and on the horns of their altars.
-(Jeremiah 17:1—NIV)
+(Jeremiah 17:1)

 They will be paid back with harm for the harm they have done.
 Their idea of pleasure is to carouse in broad daylight.
 They are blots and blemishes, reveling in their pleasures while they feast with you.
-With eyes full of adultery, they never stop sinning; they seduce the unstable; they are experts in greed—an accursed brood!
+With eyes full of adultery, they never stop sinning; they seduce the unstable; they are experts in greed — an accursed brood!
 They have left the straight way and wandered off to follow the way of Balaam son of Beor, who loved the wages of wickedness.
-But he was rebuked for his wrongdoing by a donkey—a beast without speech—who spoke with a man’s voice and restrained the prophet’s madness.
+But he was rebuked for his wrongdoing by a donkey — a beast without speech — who spoke with a man’s voice and restrained the prophet’s madness.
 These men are springs without water and mists driven by a storm.
 Blackest darkness is reserved for them.
 For they mouth empty, boastful words and, by appealing to the lustful desires of sinful human nature, they entice people who are just escaping from those who live in error.
-They promise them freedom, while they themselves are slaves of depravity—for a man is a slave to whatever has mastered him.
+They promise them freedom, while they themselves are slaves of depravity — for a man is a slave to whatever has mastered him.
 If they have escaped the corruption of the world by knowing our Lord and Savior Jesus Christ and are again entangled in it and overcome, they are worse off at the end than they were at the beginning.
 It would have been better for them not to have known the way of righteousness, than to have known it and then to turn their backs on the sacred command that was passed on to them.
 Of them the proverbs are true: “A dog returns to its vomit,” and, “A sow that is washed goes back to her wallowing in the mud.”
-(II Peter 2:13-22—NIV)
+(II Peter 2:13-22)

-In today’s teaching such would be glorified and caught up to meet the Lord in the air, to then be ever with the Lord.
-At the Judgment Seat of Christ they would receive a smaller mansion than the Apostle Paul but would still hear, “Well done, good and faithful servant.”
+In today’s teaching, such people would be glorified and caught up to meet the Lord in the air, to then be ever with the Lord.
+At the Judgment Seat of Christ, they would receive a smaller mansion than the Apostle Paul, but would still hear, “Well done, good and faithful servant.”
 After that they would enter the joy of the Lord.

 The passages above reveals that the Christian churches were the same then as they are now.
 Jude tells us the Lord is coming with many thousands of His saints to deal with the sinners in the churches.
 They will be cast into the fire, as Matthew says.